Reducing Use of Plastics in Jersey

 Whilst awareness campaigns have been established to encourage islanders to go 'plastic free', there is currently no definitive commitment to phase-out single-use plastics.
 Jersey statistics show that in 2016, only 6% of all plastic waste was recycled.

 The Panel will write to identified stakeholders, including the Minister for the Environment and the Minister for Infrastructure, in order to gather material relevant to its enquiry.
 The public will also be invited to submit evidence and public hearings will be held in due course.
-The Panel is aiming to report on its findings by the end of November 2018.

 You can view the webcasts of our review hearings here.